jmcabo/iphoneMatic/README.md

 A file named Media_Foundation_Codecs.zip will appear.
 Uncompress it and double click on Microsoft.HEVCVideoExtension_2.3.8.0_neutral_~_8wekyb3d8bbwe.AppxBundle.
 And now the Photos app can display .HEIC images from iPhone.

+# Appendix 2:
+When changing the F:\ disk to a different Windows computuer, there might be problems with permissions.
+You can tell because the WhatsApp chats are not refreshed and the old ones are kept instead.
+To solve this, either delete the destination F:\Links\ folder so that a new one is created, or change the windows permissions.
+Or, alternatively, right click on cmd and Run it as an Administrator.

 Cheers!